lelukeonfly/exotime/IDEAS.md

   - this many users are signed up

 bans:
-  - temp ban 3x.
+  x temp ban 3x.
-  - perm ban -> new table .
+  x perm ban -> new table .
-  - or ban is table with polymorphic relation to perm and temp.
+  x or ban is table with polymorphic relation to perm and temp.
   - unban request -> new table with foreign key to perm ban.
+  - maybe check all bans and dont grant access if there is no unban after perm

 admin: